Grace Hopper Celebration of Women in Computing

 The Grace Hopper Celebration of Women in Computing (GHC) is a series of conferences designed to bring the research and career interests of women in computing to the forefront.
-It is the world's largest gathering of women in computing.
+It is the world's largest gathering of women and non-binary technologists.
 The celebration, named after computer scientist Grace Hopper, is organized by the Anita Borg Institute for Women and Technology.
 GHC 2022 conference was held hybrid in Orlando and virtually at the end of September 2022.

 History

 In 1994, Anita Borg and Telle Whitney founded the Grace Hopper Celebration of Women in Computing.
 With the initial idea of creating a conference by and for women computer scientists, Borg and Whitney met over dinner, with a blank sheet of paper, having no idea how to start a conference, and started to plan out their vision.
 The first Grace Hopper Celebration of Women in Computing was held in Washington, D.C., in June 1994, and brought together 500 technical women.
 More than a dozen conferences have been held from 1994 to the present; the second was held in 1997 and the conference has been held annually since 2006.
 The sold-out 2010 conference attracted 2,147 attendees from 29 countries.
 Beginning in 2011, the conference has been held in a convention center to accommodate its growing size.